jonromero/jonio_website/content/databases/magic-schema.md

-Title: Mapping and processing data in Clojure [ORM]?
+Title: Mapping and processing data in Clojure
 Tags: databases, clojure

 I have to admit that I have a thing for DSLs.
 You can see it at [music-as-data](https://github.com/jonromero/music-as-data) were notes and rhythm/beat is "mapped" to data and you can apply data transformations.